fluttercommunity/get_it/README.md

 You have to pass a factory function `func` that returns an instance of an implementation of `T`.
 Only the first time you call `get<T>()` this factory function will be called to create a new instance.
 After that you will always get the same instance returned.

 ### Overwriting registrations
-If you try to register a type more than once you will get an assertion in debug mode because normally this is not needed and not advised and probably a bug.
+If you try to register a type more than once you will fail an assertion in debug mode because normally this is not needed and probably a bug.
 If you really have to overwrite a registration, then you can by setting the property `allowReassignment==true`.

 ### Testing if a Singleton is already registered